-St. John Properties remains committed to placing our clients’ needs first, and will continue supporting our clients and providing uninterrupted service during this challenging time.
+St. John Properties remains committed to placing our clients’ needs first, and will continue supporting our clients while providing uninterrupted service during this challenging time.

-A number of federal and regional business assistance programs have been introduced in response to the COVID-19 pandemic.
-We encourage you to review the available programs and resources detailed below, and will continue to update this page as new information becomes available.
+In preparation of your business returning, or continuing, to work, we’ve provided best practices for your space.
+You’re also encouraged to review the business assistance programs that have been introduced in response to the COVID-19 pandemic.
+We will continue to update this page as new information becomes available.

 | Business Resources

 The programs and initiatives in the $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act that was just passed by Congress are intended to assist business owners with whatever needs they have right now.
 When implemented, there will be many new resources available for small businesses, as well as certain non-profits and other employers.
 To keep up to date on when these programs become available, please stay in contact with your local Small Business Administration (SBA) District Office, which you can locate here.

 - Paycheck Protection Program – The Paycheck Protection Program (PPP) is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
 Congress has recently approved an additional $310 billion for the PPP, with $60 billion reserved for small businesses without existing lender relationships.

 - Consult with your existing lender to submit your application, or search for an approved PPP lender